The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

 \begin{proof} Let $A'$ be an annulus as in the definition of an annular simplification, which replaces the annulus $A$ in $S$.
 If $A'$ meets any 2-handles, then since $\bdy A = \bdy A' \subset S$, the surface $S$ meets the same 2-handles.
 When we replace $A$ with $A'$, and then isotope past the handles containing $A'$, we will remove those intersections with 2-handles without adding any additional intersections with 2-handles.
 Thus if we can show that $A'$ runs through some 2-handle, we will have shown that the weight decreases strictly.
 But $A'$ lies in the vertical boundary of a generalised parallelity bundle $\calB$, and by definition whenever a handle lies in $\calB$, then so do all incident handles of higher index.
 Hence, as one travels around $A'$, the handles of $\mathcal{B}$ that are incident to $A'$ are alternately 1-handles and 2-handles.
 In particular, $A'$ meets at least one 2-handle. \end{proof}

 The left side of \reffig{AnnularSimplification} shows a special type of parallelity bundle, which we now define.

-\begin{definition}[Boundary trivial] Let $M'$ and $F$ be as in \refdef{GeneralisedParallelityBundle}, and let $\mathcal{B}$ be a generalised parallelity bundle for $(M',F)$.
-A component $P$ of $\mathcal{B}$ is \emph{boundary-trivial} if the following all hold. \begin{enumerate} \item $P$ lies within a 3-ball $B$ such that $B \cap \partial M'$ is a single disc lying in $F$, \item the disc $\partial B \cut \partial M'$ is disjoint from any component of $\mathcal{B}$ that is not an $I$-bundle over a disc, \item and $P$ is not an $I$-bundle over a disc. \end{enumerate} \end{definition}
+\begin{definition}[Boundary-trivial] Let $M'$ and $F$ be as in \refdef{GeneralisedParallelityBundle}, and let $\mathcal{B}$ be a generalised parallelity bundle for $(M',F)$.
+A component $P$ of $\mathcal{B}$ is \emph{boundary-trivial} if the following all hold. \begin{enumerate} \item $P$ lies within a 3-ball $B$ such that $B \cap \partial M'$ is a single disc lying in $F$, \item the disc $\partial B \cut \partial M'$ is disjoint from any component of $\mathcal{B}$ that is not an $I$-bundle over a disc, \item and $P$ is not an $I$-bundle over a disc (with respect to the $I$-bundle structure of $\calB$). \end{enumerate} \end{definition}

+Note in the above definition, $\bdy_hP$ lies in $F$, so $\bdy_vP$ must be annuli properly embedded in $B$ with boundary on $B\cap F$.

+\begin{lemma}[Boundary-trivial bundles are annular] Let $M'$ and $F$ be as in \refdef{AnnularSimplification}.
+Let $\mathcal{B}$ be a maximal generalised parallelity bundle for $(M', F)$.
+Then every boundary-trivial component of $\calB$ is an $I$-bundle over an annulus. \end{lemma}

+\begin{proof} Let $P$ be a component of $\calB$ that is boundary-trivial.
+By definition, $P$ lies within a 3-ball $B$ such that $B\cap \bdy M'$ is a single disc lying in $F$.
+The horizontal boundary of $P$ lies in the disc $B \cap \partial M'$ and so it is a planar surface.
+By definition, $P$ is not an $I$-bundle over a disc.
+Suppose that it is not an $I$-bundle over an annulus.